This collection of pages are specifically for caseworkers and explain the NDIS

 NDIS LACs can also help to link people to information and supports in their local communities.
 For more detailed information about LACs, please see the How can I help a parent with disability access the NDIS? section above.

-For more information, visit: Information and referral and FACT SHEET: Information, Linkages and Capacity Building.
+For more information, visit: Support for people who are not eligible and FACT SHEET: Information, Linkages and Capacity Building.

 What if a child or young person entering care already has an NDIS plan?